 Supriya Sadagopan is an international development professional with experience in public health research around social and behavioral change, gender, health and education.

-As a senior program associate at Results for Development, Ms. Sadagopan primarily works on the Leveraging Transparency to Reduce Corruption program (LTRC), a research program led by the Brookings Institution and R4D to reduce corruption risks in extractives sectors through open governance initiatives.
-In this role she provides technical and operational support around program management, partner and stakeholder engagement, and research design/implementation to improve transparency, accountability, and participation.
-She also provides support to R4D’s adaptive learning engagements, primarily on the Rapid Feedback Monitoring, Evaluation, Research and Learning (RF MERL) program.
+At Results for Development (R4D), Ms. Sadagopan is a program manager at the Accountability and Citizen Engagement (ACE) practice, where she primarily works on the Leveraging Transparency to Reduce Corruption (LTRC) program, an initiative led by the Brookings Institution and R4D to reduce corruption risks in extractives sectors through open governance initiatives.
+In this role, she provides technical and operational support, managing partnerships and stakeholder engagement, as well as the research, design and implementation of efforts to improve transparency, accountability and participation in the natural resources governance space.
+She also supports business development efforts at the ACE practice as well as R4D’s adaptive learning programs.

-Before joining as a full-time senior program associate, Ms. Sadagopan was a research assistant on an environmental justice project in rural North Carolina, where she conducted qualitative and quantitative surveys to support legal action.
-Previously, she supported a behavioral evaluation of menstruation as a barrier to girls’ education in Nepal.
-Ms. Sadagopan also worked in Thailand, first as a high school science and English teacher through a Princeton in Asia fellowship and then as a researcher focusing on Burmese armed ethnic conflicts through media and advocacy outreach.
+Prior to this, Ms. Sadagopan supported a behavioral evaluation of menstruation as a barrier to girls’ education in Nepal.
+She also worked in Thailand, first as a high school science and English teacher through a Princeton in Asia fellowship and then as a researcher focusing on Burmese armed ethnic conflicts through media and advocacy outreach.